Table of Contents

 In this article, you will learn about the way of extracting all Google Maps reviews from the global foodservice retailer.
 This method can also be applied to any other brand or a whole category of businesses.

 It can be used by data scientists in natural language processing; by marketers for brand research; and by developers for building cool applications, tools, and platforms.

-Firstly, scraping all the places from Google Maps.
-This will allow you to verify that you have all the locations that you need and give you the data from Google Maps places required for the second step.
+The first step is to scrape all the places from Google Maps.
+This will allow you to verify that you have all the locations you need and give you the data from Google Maps places required for the second step.

 Secondly, scraping all the reviews from the places you have got from the previous step by using unique IDs for each place (google_id or place_id).

 In this tutorial, we’ll use Outscraper’s Google Maps and Google Reviews scrapers.
 However, the principle described in this article is not limited to this tool specifically and can be applied by any other Google Maps extractor or by using the Official Google Places API (although, the latter option is limited only to 5 reviews per one place).

 Step 1: Scraping Places From Google Maps

 Alternatively, for some general categories that will bring thousands of places even from one big city, you can use zip codes.
 It’s better to dedicate each task to one state to speed up the process as it will be a lot of queries for each zip code across the USA.

 Check other advanced parameters before starting the extraction.
 You might want to remove duplicates, change the language, or set up the total limit.
 Once you are ready to start, press the “Scrape Data” button, validate, and confirm the task.

 Once the task of scraping locations is finished, you will receive an email with the link to the file.
 You can see the current progress of the task on the tasks page.

 Again, go over queries and advanced parameters before starting the scraping task.
 Set up the limit, sort, or change the language for the reviews.